jdub4asdfg/asteroids/README.md

 Note that the project right now is very bare bones but I will be improving on it as I get better at programming!
 Check out the To-Do list at the bottom to see what changes I've planned.

 ## How to play
-Clone the repository and run
+Clone the repository and run `python3 main.py` in your CLI.

-`python3 main.py`

 Press `W` to move forward, `S` to move backward, `D` to rotate clockwise,`A` to rotate counter clockwise and `SPACE` to shoot.